 There are well over a thousand adult trees in Canons Park.
 Some were planted recently but the majority date back decades, even centuries.
 Many are native to the UK, whilst others originate in Europe, the Americas, China and Japan and were brought to the UK as specimen trees by the Duke of Chandos and successive owners of the Canons Estate.
-The Friends are currently preparing a tree identification leaflet, which we aim to publish in spring 2022.
-The leaflet will help to identify some of the more common trees in the park but there is not enough space to feature every species so we have added below information on a number of other examples that you might find of interest.
+Our new tree identification leaflet will help to identify some of the more common trees in the park but there is not enough space to feature every species so we have added below information on a number of additional examples that you might find of interest.
 See if you can spot them around the park!

 We thank Ezra Davies for supplying this information about the trees of Canons Park

 Terms explained: In tree headings: D = Deciduous, where the tree loses its leaves each autumn/winter after they have turned colour and new leaves appear in spring.
 E = Evergreen, where leaves remain green all year round and do not fall in any great quantity from the tree.
 Leaf shapes: Ovate: diamond or triangular shaped Palmate: shaped like the palm of the hand Lobed leaves: Where the outline of the leaf has deep indentations which are rounded or pointed.